Can't Beat The Real Thing

 On the same day the British Prime Minister John Major announces that the ancient coronation seat of Scottish kings, the Stone of Scone, is to be moved from Westminster to Edinburgh Castle.

-A nursery nurse in Wolverhampton, Lisa Potts, is badly injured as she protects the children in her care from an attacker wielding a machete.
+A nursery nurse in Wolverhampton, Lisa Potts, is badly injured on 8th July as she protects the children in her care from an attacker wielding a machete.
 The following June she is awarded the George Medal in the Queen's Birthday Honours.

-A TWA jumbo jet crashes into the Atlantic half an hour after taking off from New York's Kennedy International Airport.
+On 17th July a TWA jumbo jet (Flight 800 from New York to Rome) explodes and crashes into the Atlantic half an hour after taking off from New York's Kennedy International Airport.
+All 230 people on board are killed.

 Israel and Hezbollah exchange prisoners on 21st July.

-Marge Ganser of the Shangri-Las dies of breast cancer on 28th July.
+Marge Ganser of The Shangri-Las dies of breast cancer on 28th July, aged 48.

 |

 Former President of South Africa, F.W. de Klerk, publicly repents for the suffering caused by apartheid.
-He tells the Truth and Reconciliation Commission that the National Party "made many mistakes" but he does not admit to any personal responsibility for human rights abuses.
+On 22nd August he tells the Truth and Reconciliation Commission that the National Party "made many mistakes" but he does not admit to any personal responsibility for human rights abuses.

 |

-Rapper Tupac Shakur is shot in Las Vegas on 7th September.
-He dies in hospital six days later.
+Rapper Tupac Shakur is shot in Las Vegas on 7th September after leaving a Mike Tyson boxing match.
+He dies in hospital six days later, aged 25.

-Princess Stephanie of Monaco files for divorce on 16th September after her husband, Daniel Ducret, is pictured with a stripper.
+Princess Stephanie of Monaco files for divorce on 16th September after her husband, Daniel Ducruet, is pictured with a stripper.

-The Taleban capture Kabul, the capital of Afghanistan, on 27th September.
+The Taliban capture Kabul, the capital of Afghanistan, on Friday, 27th September.

 |